François-Charles de Bourlamaque

-François-Charles de Bourlamaque (the surname can also be seen as Burlamaqui) (1716 – 1764) was a French military leader and Governor of Guadeloupe from 1763.
+François-Charles de Bourlamaque (also spelled Burlamaqui) was a French military leader and Governor of Guadeloupe from 1763 until his death in 1764.

 Biography

-His father Francesco Burlamacchi was born in Lucca, Tuscany.
-He began as military engineer, major-captain, infantry colonel, infantry commandant, commandant, general brigadier, major-general, commander of Saint-Louis, honorary order of Malta, and Governor of Guadeloupe.

-After entering the French army, Bourlamaque was promoted to the rank of colonel in 1756.
+François-Charles de Bourlamaque was born in Paris in 1716; he was the son of Francesco Burlamacchi, who was born in Lucca, Tuscany, who was a captain of grenadiers and was killed in the Battle of San Pietro in 1734.
+He volunteered for the Régiment du Dauphin, the same regiment his father served in, in 1739, and by 1745 was a captain.
 He was sent to Canada in 1756 as third-in-command of the regular troops and served with distinction throughout the subsequent campaign in Canada.
-In the Battle of Carillon in 1758 he commanded the French left and in 1759 led the French forces at Ticonderoga and was made a Brigadier-General.
-The following year he with a small force attempted to defend the area around Trois-Rivières during the British thrust on Montreal but to no avail.
-After the French capitulation he became a Major-General in 1762.
+In the Battle of Carillon in 1758 he commanded the French left, and in 1759 led the French forces at Ticonderoga and was made a Brigadier-General.
+Around September 1759, he reflected that "few Canadians I have here; [they] still show no ill will; but I fear that by learning of the good treatment that the English give to their families, they do not decamp to join them".

+The following year he, with a small force, attempted to defend the area around Trois-Rivières during the British thrust on Montreal, but to no avail.
+After the French capitulation he became a Major-General in 1762 and Maréchal de camp in February 1763.
+He was given the governorship of Guadeloupe at the same time.